micro-ROS/micro-ROS.github.io/_docs/overview/rtos/index.md

 ### **FreeRTOS**

 FreeRTOS is distributed under the MIT license.
-It is know particularly for is simplicity and the extension a:FreeRTOS provided by Amazon.
+It is known particularly for its simplicity and the extension a:FreeRTOS provided by Amazon.
 For micro-ROS, we make use of the POSIX extension.

 <div class="rtoscontainer">
   <div class="rtositem_description">